-Tell us about your Capture One editing process.
+What is your Capture One editing process?

 BS: I use Capture One for most of my editing process.
 Once I’ve shortlisted the images I want to work with, I start with correcting the exposure, color temperature, high dynamic range and clarity.
 Then I move to the Color Editor where I separate the colours and get the rich dark skin that I want.

 The Skin Tone tool is great because I sample the skin of the subject then I play with the HSL.
 Then I will play with contrast to just get the punch of the whole image.